 You can access the ‘How to Guides’ here or copy and paste the following URL into an internet browser:

 A White Paper was published that identified the existence of “digital estates” in higher education (Manifesto, 2021).
 Is the Library part of the “digital estate?”
 (Manifesto, 2021).
-Both using the Library and RAU’s learning technology are fundamental to making the most of your studies and to ensure you have a positive student experience.
-It is possible to acknowledge a “worst-case scenario” where students suffer “the worst of both worlds – those enjoying the online component being forced to participate in web-based communication, and those happier communicating online having to attend classes” (Sharma & Barrett, 2007: p8).
+Using both the RAU’s Library and its learning technology are fundamental to making the most of your studies and to ensure you have a positive student experience.
+It is possible to acknowledge a “worst-case scenario” where students suffer “the worst of both worlds” – those enjoying the online component being forced to participate in web-based communication, and those happier communicating online having to attend classes” (Sharma & Barrett, 2007: p8).
 As a student during challenging times, it is critical to make the best of both worlds.
 We encourage you to make the most of the Library remotely using Learning Technology.

 Make an appointment in order to collect reservations ordered via the Click & Collect service.